Radiologic Technology

 Workforce Innovation and Opportunity Act

-The Workforce Innovation and Opportunity Act (WIOA) is designed to help job seekers access employment, education, training, and support services to succeed in the labor market and to match employers with the skilled workers they need to compete in the global economy.
-Contact the local office to inquire if you qualify for financial support.
+The Workforce Innovation and Opportunity Act (WIOA) helps job seekers access employment, education, training, and support services to succeed in the labor market and to match employers with the skilled workers they need to compete in the global economy.
+Contact the local office to see if you qualify for financial support.

-• Hancock County 550 N. Madison St. , Carthage, IL 217.357.6749
+• Hancock County | 550 N. Madison St. | Carthage, IL | 217.357.6749

-• Warren/Henderson County 1025 S. 2 nd St, Monmouth, IL 309.734.4745
+• Warren/Henderson County | 1025 S. 2 nd St | Monmouth, IL | 309.734.4745

-• Knox County Bondi Building, 311 E. Main, Suite 612, Galesburg, IL 309.343.9832
+• Knox County Bondi Building | 311 E. Main, Suite 612 | Galesburg, IL | 309.343.9832

-• McDonough County 440 N. Lafayette, Macomb, IL 309.837.1280
+• McDonough County | 440 N. Lafayette | Macomb, IL | 309.837.1280

 Scholarships

-Thanks to our generous donors, Carl Sandburg College Foundation is able to award over $100,000 each year in scholarship dollars to Sandburg students.
-High school, adult learners, and returning students - everyone is eligible to apply.
-Apply between October 1 and March 15 for the upcoming year.
-We encourage all students to apply.
+Thanks to our generous donors, the Carl Sandburg College Foundation is able to award more than $100,000 each year in scholarship dollars to Sandburg students.
+High school, adult learners and returning students — everyone is eligible to apply between October 1 and March 15 for the upcoming year.

 1. To prepare graduates to pass the ARRT certifying examination in radiography by providing thorough instruction in each content area identified in the ASRT Curriculum Guide.